kartset/kartset.github.io/README.md

-# kartset.github.io
+# Portfolio Website

-This is my portfolio website.
-You can check this out at kartset.github.io
+This is my portfolio website, check it out at [kartset.github.io](http://www.kartset.github.io/)